snowkidind/txTheRipper/README.md

 # txTheRipper - the Ethereum Transaction Indexer

 txTheRipper runs alongside your Erigon archive node by connecting to its rpc servers websocket to listen for new blocks.
 When a block is found, it then runs an import program which scans and adds some data for any new transactions.
-The primary feature of this is looking up transaction history by account.
+In sync mode, the primary feature of this is looking up transaction history by account.
+In subscription mode, notifications are passed to other applications based on criteria during the parsing of new blocks.
 There are some hardware considerations as well as additional storage requirements.

+# Modes of operation

+There are two modes of operation for txTheRipper: `sync` and `subscription`.

+- sync parses all blocks and adds the transaction information to the database.
+It also provides the subscription interface.
+- subscription does not save anything to the database, besides application settings.
+This provides only the subscription interface without the overhead of synchronizing the entire blockchain.

+Both modes operate using a deterministic, sequential method.
+Each must be established on a fresh database, and cannot be changed without resetting the database to zero.

+# sync mode

+The sync method will synchronize data for all blocks, which takes days to get the full database rolling.
+(Alternatively, there is a kickstarting method) The subscription method will synchronize to the latest block, minus the confirmations setting, on its first run, and on subsequent runs, will synchronize to the block height from the previous run.
+Once the subscription method starts, no subsequent blocks will be missed, even through application downtime or restarts.
+The services from subscription mode (below) are also available during the sync mode.
+All notifications from subscriptions will coorelate to the height the database sync is currently.

-# Subscriptions
+# subscription mode

 Subscribe to get notifications from incoming transactions on an service by service basis.
 The application provides delivery methods via unix socket and redis pub/sub.
 The data that is delivered contains

 - the transaction hash
 - topics (accounts) this includes all types of calls and accounts harvested from input data
 - the full trace of the transaction

+In subscription mode, the database is not used to store any information.
+However, the latest block height and other application data is stored to deterministically find the sync point, over application restarts.

 See the page that is [All about subscriptions](application/subscriptions/SUBSCRIPTIONS.md)

-# Operation Modes

-There are two modes of operation for txTheRipper: `sync` and `subscription`.

-- sync parses all blocks and adds the transaction information to the database.
-It also provides the subscription interface.
-- subscription does not save anything to the database. (besides application settings) This provides only the subscription interface

-Both modes operate in a sequential method and must be established on a fresh database, and cannot be changed without resetting the database to zero.
-The sync method will synchronize data for all blocks which takes days to get the full database rolling.
-The subscription method will synchronize to the latest block at first, and on subsequent runs, will synchronize to whatever it got to on previous runs.
-Once the subscription method starts, no subsequent blocks will be missed, even through application downtime or restarts.

 # Kickstarting the sync

-You can backup your own sync via pg_dump (if you have the resource) or you can copy the files in the tablespace.
-Additionally you can export the data to sql files which the program can read upon a fresh database installation.

 Retrieving block data and indexing the cache for millions of blocks can be a time consuming process.
-This is a way to kickstart the database, that is to import chain data and cache for up to a certain block height. (data availibility may vary as a function of funding.)
+Kickstarting the database, imports chain data and index cache for up to a certain block height. (data availibility may vary as a function of funding.)

+You can export your own txTheRipper data to sql files which the program can read upon a fresh database installation.
+Alternatively, you can backup your own sync via pg_dump (if you have the resource) or you can copy the files from the tablespace.

 To enable kickstarting, on a clean database, (use the nuke database function in the cli) argue: